xvr6/cs578/Notes/1 - Intro.md

   - They can subsequently encage in secure communication by encrypting their messages with **AES* and authenticating the resulting ciphertexts with *HMAC*
   - How can a secret key be shared safely?
 - **Public-key cryptography**: The client and server a priori share some *authenticated* (but not-secret) information.
   - To establish a secret key, Alice sends a secret session key k and encrypts it with bobs RSA public key.
-Then only Bob can decrypt the resulting cipertext with its RSA private key to recover k.
+Then only Bob can decrypt the resulting ciphertext with its RSA private key to recover k.
 - **Signature scheme**: Bobs RSA public key is signed by a Certification Authority (CA) using its secret signing key with the RSA signature scheme.
   - alice can verify the signature of the CA's RSA public verification key.
 In this way, alice obtains an authentic copy of Bob's rsa public key.